ServiceInnovationLab/staging-site/_about/index.md

 ---
 title: About the Service Innovation Lab
 permalink: /about/
-subtitle: Sharing our journey
+subtitle: Our story and purpose
-excerpt: Learn more about the lab's story and evolution.
+excerpt:
 image: /assets/img/about/about-story-bg.png
 image_accessibility: icon for a book
 github_repo: